nieuwmijnleven/selfdrivingcar-sensor-fusion-and-object-tracking/README.md

 ### 2. Which results did you achieve?
 * We made an object tracking system using the extended kalman filter and sensor fusion
-  * Our object tracking system based on sensor fusion show us better precision than an object tracking system using lidar only
+  * Our object tracking system based on sensor fusion shows better precision than an object tracking system using lidar only

 ### 3. Which part of the project was most difficult for you to complete, and why?
 * It is challenging to understand and implement the Extended Kalman Filter.
 Some mathematical knowledge are need for understanding.
 For example, linear algebra, probabilities, statistics and differential equations.
 I managed to understand the Extended Kalman Filter and implement it.

 ### 4. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?
 * Yes
-  * Comparing the result of step 3 and step 4, step 4 which uses fusion system show better performance than step 3 which only uses lidar.
+  * Comparing the result of step 3 and step 4, step 4 which uses fusion system shows better performance than step 3 which only uses lidar.

 ### 5. Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?
 * Extracting meaningful data from a wide range of sensors in varying implementations, any of which potentially add device error, noise, and flaws in the data gathering process.